Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, Kentavious Caldwell-Pope has made 3.8 field goals per game, which accounts for 8.2% of his team's total makes.

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- The Suns are the sixth-best defensive team in the NBA, allowing 111.6 points per game.

-- On the boards, the Suns are 11th in the NBA, giving up 42.9 rebounds per contest.
+- On the glass, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.

-- The Suns concede 23.4 assists per game, third-ranked in the NBA.
+- Looking at assists, the Suns have allowed 23.4 per game, third in the NBA.

-- Giving up 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the NBA.
+- Looking at 3-pointers, the Suns have given up 11.4 makes per game, third in the league.

 Kentavious Caldwell-Pope vs. the Suns